 What you can always expect from Vanguard

 We strive to keep your costs low.
 No matter which of our top-quality funds you choose, you're getting them at some of the lowest costs in the industry.
-Our mutual funds, on average, cost 82% less than their peer-group averages.*
+The average Vanguard mutual fund expense ratio is 84% less than the industry average.*

 Top fund managers

 Our fund managers—both our own experts and premier money managers we hire from around the world—make our funds stand apart year after year.
-Over the past decade, 92% of Vanguard mutual funds beat the average returns of their peer group averages.**
+In fact, 89% of Vanguard mutual funds performed better than their peer-group averages over the past 10 years.**